i4mjad/taaafi/instrcutions.md

-Sure, I’ve updated your `.md` file based on your comments.
-Below is the revised version incorporating all your specifications:

----

-### Implementation Guidelines
+## Implementation Guidelines

-### Overview

-This document guides AI tools to implement any feature in this app.
+### Overview: This document guides AI tools to implement any feature in this app.
 I'm using Firebase as my backend.

 1. **Project Architecture**:
    Each feature in the app should follow a three-layer architecture: